ClearSpring Pharmacy Horizontal Logo

 • Drug Field: Enter either “compounded medication” or the name of a commercially available active ingredient drug name included in the prescription.
 This can be active ingredients such as tadalafil, tetracaine, etc.

-• Notes Field: Enter exactly what is need in the compound.
-This includes specifications such as dosage type, dosage size, ingredients to be removed, flavoring, etc.
+• Notes Field: Enter exactly what is needed in the compound.
+This includes specifications such as dosage type, dosage sizeingredients to be removed, flavoring, etc.

 3. Fax Us